St. Clair–Old Weston GO Station

+In late 2025, Metrolinx proposed that St. Clair–Old Weston be serviced by the Union Pearson Express rather than the Kitchener line.
+Construction of the station is scheduled to begin in 2026 with completion in 2031.

 Description

 The station will be located on the west side of Union Street, north of St. Clair Avenue West between Weston Road and Old Weston Road.
 The station's main building will be located at the east side of the railway right-of-way at the south end with a second station building at the north end.
 A TTC bus loop will be located between the two buildings, and will have a Wheel-Trans bay.
 All three will be accessed from Union Street.
 A tunnel, accessible by stairs and elevators, will run under the tracks from each of the two station buildings to access the island platform and two side platforms.
 One side platform is between two tracks; the other is on the west side of the right-of-way.
 There will two pedestrian paths at each end of the side platform along the west side of the right-of-way; the north-end path leads from Weston Road and Gunns Road while the south end path leads from Weston Road and St. Clair Avenue.

 There are multiple railway tracks passing through the station site.
 The eastern-most track is used by CP Rail and has no platform.
 The station design allows for an additional CP Rail track to be added on the east side of the right-of-way.